joshbegley/nyt-latest/README.md

 `The shake up at the Hachette Book Group imprint comes at a time when publishers are feeling pressured by sluggish print sales and rising supply chain costs.`\
 https://nytimes.com/2024/06/05/books/hachette-layoffs.html

-**Storm Damages Homes in Maryland Amid Tornado Warnings**\
+**Storm Damages Homes in Washington Suburbs Amid Tornado Warnings**\
-`A handful of injuries were reported in Gaithersburg, a suburb of the nation’s capital.`\
+`A handful of injuries were reported in Gaithersburg, Md., a suburb of the nation’s capital.
+Baltimore is also under a tornado warning.`\
 https://nytimes.com/2024/06/05/us/tornado-maryland-washington-dc.html

 **Prosecutors Use Texts to Depict Menendez and His Wife as Collaborators**\